tiagojsag/playbook/guidelines/hiring.md

 A rough outline of the interview could go like this:

 - Present everyone in the room, who you are, what you do, etc
-- Tell the candidate about our general impression and why we think they are a fit (so far).
+- Tell the candidate about our general impresion and why we think they are a fit (so far).
 Share our ideas around their level (junior, mid, senior...).
 - Tell them about what we want to get out from this interview, and explain the process.
 - Tell the candidate we will be taking notes that may be shared with others in the team, and ask if that’s ok.
 - Listen to the candidate's motivation to join us, expectations, reasons to change, background, etc.